nuitrcs/regex_workshop/part2.md

 Write a regular expression to find all words that end in a `y`.
 Have your expression match the entire word, not just the ending `y`.
 Hint: recall `\w` will match any "word" characters, which may help for capturing the first part of the word that isn't "y".
 Need a refresher on how to represent [repetition](part1.html#concept-3-repetition)?

+Type the last word that you match in the chat when you're done.

 ## Concept 2: Beginning and End of Lines